mr-pedro-braga/star-engine/Menu.md

 func select(index) -> [...]
 func cancel() -> [...]
 func accept() -> [...]
-func from_array(array) --> Loads the submenus from an array of option... tries to keep the same item selected if it's a Reference. func insert(node, position) --> Inserts a node somewhere.
+func from_array(array) --> Loads the submenus from an array of option... tries to keep the same item selected if it is a Reference. func insert(node, position) --> Inserts a node somewhere.
 If necessary, the current index will be updated and call on_updated, but on_index_changed will not be called. func remove(index) --> The object at index is removed.
 If necessary, the current index will be updated and call on_updated, but on_index_changed will not be called.
 ```